A path model for MV polytopes in type A_n: Introduction

 A perfect basis of $\mathbb{C}[N]$ is a linear basis $\{ v_{\alpha}\}_{\alpha \in B(\infty)}$ with a $G$-crystal parameterization $B(\infty)$ such that the action of the Chevalley generators is controlled by the $G$-crystal structure.
 Similarly, a biperfect basis of $\mathbb{C}[N]$ is a linear basis $\{ v_{\alpha}\}_{\alpha \in B(\infty)}$ with a $G$-bicrystal structure.
 For the explicit definition, see \cite{MVHD}.
 Any biperfect basis is naturally a perfect basis.

 Perfect bases, and even biperfect bases, of $\mathbb{C}[N]$ exist for any $G$ of finite type.
-And the biperfect basis of $\mathbb{C}[N]$ is unique when $G$ is $SL_2$, $SL_3$ or $SL_4$\cite{MVHD} \cite{PERF}.
+Moreover, the biperfect basis of $\mathbb{C}[N]$ is unique when $G$ is $SL_2$, $SL_3$ or $SL_4$ \cite{MVHD} \cite{PERF}.
 The first example of a biperfect basis is Lusztig's dual canonical basis \cite{lusz} \cite{Ting1}.
-The Mirković–Vilonen basis arising from the affine Grassmannian and the dual semicanonical basis arising from preprojective algebras are two other constructions which yield biperfect bases \cite{proj1} \cite{affin}.
+The Mirković–Vilonen basis arising from the affine Grassmannian and the dual semicanonical basis arising from preprojective algebras are two other constructions that yield biperfect bases \cite{proj1} \cite{affin}.